Climate Jargon

 Radiation: Energy released by something, like sunlight from the Sun or radioactivity from nuclear fuel

-Radiation budget: How much net energy the Earth gains from the Sun, changed by ice sheets, clouds, and greenhouse gases
+Radiation budget: How much energy the Earth gains from the Sun, changed by ice sheets, clouds, and greenhouse gases

 Radioactive waste: Hazardous waste from mining, refining, and using nuclear fuel